 I've always been deeply interested in hair loss treatment.
-The most common belief of Singaporeans who send in treatment enquiries on DxD is that all hair loss is permanent - it’s not.
+The most common belief of Singaporeans who send in treatment enquiries on DoctorxDentist is that all hair loss is permanent - it’s not.

-However, it bothers me when patients visit a doctor only AFTER they have wasted their hard-earned money on ineffective treatments.
-About 99% of hair loss treatments in Singapore that you see advertised on local media do NOT work at all.
-You probably know exactly which adverts I'm talking about - they often feature a Mediacorp artiste.
+However, it bothers me when patients visit a doctor only after they have wasted their hard-earned money on ineffective treatments.
+About 99% of hair loss treatments in Singapore that you see advertised on local media do not work at all.
+You probably know exactly which adverts I'm talking about - they often feature Mediacorp artistes.

-Just how much money is wasted?
+Just how much money is wasted on these ineffective treatments?
 A lot.
-Hair loss treatment is a whooping $3.5 billion industry.
+Hair loss treatment is a whopping $3.5 billion industry.

-Hence, I've decided to write this article to help Singaporeans suffering from hair loss.
+Hence, I decided to write this article to help Singaporeans suffering from hair loss.
 As hair loss treatment is a really big topic to discuss in detail, my article is broken into 2 parts:

 - Part 1 (this post) covers the causes of hair loss, Male Pattern Hair Loss (MPHL), and effective hair loss treatment options in Singapore.
 It also exposes current unethical practices in Singapore's hair loss industry.